 Already a superpower, Amazon's influence over the book industry continues to grow with a virtual monopoly over online book sales+, its own large competing publishing house, and unique access to valuable reader data via Goodreads.

-We know there are already a few Goodreads alternatives out there with fresher designs and additional features, but we're not interested in simply redesigning their platform.
-We're rebuilding book discovery from the ground up to allow niche and small press books a chance to find an audience, and present readers with a genuine choice.
+We’re rebuilding book discovery from the ground up to allow niche and small press books a chance to find an audience, and present readers with a genuine choice.

 We're not in this to sell books.
 Our mission is to help readers discover great books and support the creators, publishers, and booksellers who nourish the writer-to-reader chain.